FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	}
 	EOF

-If everything went right you'l get something like this:
+If everything went right you'll get something like this:

 ::